RedHatProductSecurity/security-data-guidelines/docs/sbom.md

 #### RPM

+Before defining what RPM package objects look like, let's also define the specific types of sources that can be involved in the RPM build process:

+- An _upstream source_ is the original source code as released by the software's primary developers or maintainers.

+- A _midstream source_ is a copy of the upstream code, which may be modified or simply mirrored for distribution purposes.
+Midstream sources are optional.

+- A _downstream source_ is a set of sources used to create a source RPM.
+These are the real build inputs that get packaged into an SRPM, regardless of whether they originated directly from upstream or came through a midstream archive.
+Downstream sources may include distribution-specific patches, build configuration changes, spec files, and any other files needed to build the final RPM package.

-An architecture-specific RPM built by Red Hat can be represented by a package object using the following data:
+An architecture-specific (downstream) RPM built by Red Hat can be represented by a package object using the following data:

 === "SPDX 2.3"